The Darkness Within

 "Okay?
 It feels great!"

 Priscus pointed to a mirror, and Fred ran forward to it.
 He turned around and checked it from all angles.
 He turned back to Priscus and said:

 "A real artwork there!
 George, you're gonna love it!"

-With another shy smile that made Tom snicker Priscus did the same with George.
+With another smile that made Tom snicker Priscus did the same with George.
 Soon they were both dressed in identical robes and they were grinning from ear to ear.
 Priscus waved his wand and the leftover from the fabric gathered in a box and shut itself.
 He managed to convince the twins to take off the robes and folded them.
-Fred and George looked at the teen curiously.
-He however seemed a bit frightened and returned quickly to Madam Malkin, head bowed and the robes close to his chest.
-They shrugged and went back to their family.
+Fred and George looked at him curiously.
+Priscus faked fright however, and returned quickly to Madam Malkin with the robes.

 Priscus snapped his head up, looking horrified at the mere thought.
 Madam Malkin laughed and said: